I may receive commissions from purchases made through links in this article. Full Disclosure

-I don’t know about you but I tend to jump off the crunchy wagon during the holidays.
-There’s still a small voice in the very back of my head that tells me I really shouldn’t be eating all this sugar but I have yet to listen to it…
+I don’t know about you but I tend to jump off the healthy wagon during the holidays.
+There’s still a small voice in the very back of my head that tells me I really shouldn’t be eating all this sugar that I’ll need ways to detox after the holiday season but I have yet to listen to it…

 However, once January swings around I know that I have to get myself back in gear and perhaps do a little detoxing as well.
 Unfortunately, going from such an unhealthy high back to your normal healthy life can be hard.
 You have to detox.

 A helpful tip is to fill up a large container will your whole day’s water amount and then use that to gauge if you drink enough.
 Something I try to do is drink 2 8oz glasses (which is just one of my “normal” sized glasses) of water with each meal: breakfast, lunch, snack, and dinner.
 If I do this then I am guaranteed to hit at least the 64 oz quota.

 Cut Out the Sugar – Odds are that you probably do not eat all that much sugar during the non-holiday months.
 I know that my sugar canister in the kitchen went almost all year being empty until baking season arrived and then suddenly I bought the big bag of sugar.
 Oops.

 Tea Time – I didn’t know this until just recently but peppermint aids in digestion, which helps when you are on a post-holiday detox.
 I suppose I knew that it helped with digestion but I didn’t really think about it being beneficial for detoxing and I definitely never thought about it when I was making peppermint tea because it was cold outside.

 I’m sure this is why we all decide to suddenly make going to the gym our new year’s resolutions.
 Exercise will not only help you get in shape but when you sweat you release toxins as well.

 Take a Soak – Baths can be considered a luxury but did you know that you can detoxify your body just by soaking in the tub?
 Add a cup of Epsom salts to your bath and soak for 15-20 minutes.
 Between the hot water and the Epsom salts you will rid your body of toxins.